 A simple email a few days before your arrival will ensure that there will be no problems with being locked out at hostels or having your room or bed double booked because they think you haven’t turned up.
 Any decent place with an alert member of staff will also be aware of when you should be arriving and can be useful for any last minute directions over the phone.

 This is another piece of advice which I rarely give out, but again this is one of the very few situations where it is warranted.
 Sure, using public transport is cheap, easy and in most cases much more convenient.
 But when you are arriving late at night, it isn’t worth it.
 Just swallow the expense (or even better, budget for it) and get dropped off right at the door of your accommodation safely and easily.
 That way you will be in a nice comfy bed all the sooner too.
 Just make sure that you head to official taxi counters or ranks, and avoid any of the touts that will try and swerve you into one of their own taxis.

-The absolute vast majority of the time this will simply involve touts trying to get you to used unmetred taxis or diverting you toward specific hotels so they can get a hefty commission.
+The absolute vast majority of the time this will simply involve touts trying to get you to use unmetered taxis or diverting you toward specific hotels so they can get a hefty commission.
 This isn’t dangerous as much as they are simply trying to part you with more of your hard earned cash than you need to, but you still need to be aware.
 Read up on some of the most common scams, and just make sure that you know what to look out for and when.

-It is important to reduce the risks and be informed but these tips aren’t meant to put you off.
-I don’t in any way want to scare any of you.
-It is important to remember that travel is generally inherently safe, and any personal risk to you on your travels is often pretty low.
-The trick to staying safe is to recognise those times and situations where that level of risk starts to rise and take steps to negate it.
+It is important to reduce the risks and be informed, but it is also just as important to remember that travel is generally inherently safe, and any personal risk to you on your travels is often pretty low.
+The trick to staying safe is to recognise those times and situations where that level of risk starts to rise and take steps to avoid or negate it.